CrisDoesCG/PBR-Express/README.md

 * Quickly create PBR materials with just a few clicks from your input files!
 * Supports any texture files that have the texture type written at the end of the file name and is sepparated by an underscore: `sample_texture_4k_displacement.exr`
 * Easy copy-paste installation
-* Support for different renderers: Right now you can create between creating a **Karma** or **Mantra** PBR material.
+* Support for different renderers: Right now you can choose between creating a **Karma** or **Mantra** PBR material.
 * Preset oriented workflow: Every texture providing website has its own naming convention.
-Easaly editable that can be easily expanded to support
+Some call it albedo while others call it diffuse.
+This tool tries to streamline the process for the user of choosing add his own presets inside the variable `preset_data` (right at the top of the code)
+* Expandable setups:
 * Custom naming conventions: Don’t want to mess with the code to add your own preset?
-Choose`Custom setup` inside the main menu to be prompted with a window where you can input your own naming conventions.
+Choose `Custom setup` inside the main menu to be prompted with a window where you can input your own naming conventions.
 (NOTE: Those setups won't get saved and you will have to input them for each new material)
-* Expandable setups:
 * Smart context detection: If you already have a valid material network open, the tool won't ask the user for a path to create the material and will just take the active pane, saving a few clicks.
 * Use `CNTRL` or `SHIFT` or `ALT` or `CMD` + `CLICK` on the shelf tool to activate "Quick Setup", bypassing the main menu and saving 2+ clicks per material creation!

+## Example Use

 ## Requirements
 * Houdini license of **any** kind (Apprentice, Core, Indie, FX,... )